korostil/todo-front/backlog.md

   - [ ] weekly
   - [ ] monthly
   - [ ] yearly
+- [x] take all requests to backend and put into one place

 # Backlog
 - [ ] add filter projects